huggingface/accelerate/docs/source/usage_guides/megatron_lm.md

 What is the Pipeline Parallelism degree/size?
 [1]:2 What is the number of micro-batches?
 [1]:2
 Do you want to enable selective activation recomputation?
 [YES/no]:
-Do you want to use distributed optimizer which shards optimizer state and gradients across data pralellel ranks?
+Do you want to use distributed optimizer which shards optimizer state and gradients across data parallel ranks?
 [YES/no]:
 What is the gradient clipping value based on global L2 Norm (0 to disable)?
 [1.0]:
 How many GPU(s) should be used for distributed training?
 [1]:4 Do you wish to use FP16 or BF16 (mixed precision)?
 [NO/fp16/bf16]: bf16